How many times have you failed at trying to achieve your goals?

 You become disappointed at not seeing the result quick enough and give up.

-If you have $50,000 in debt and your goal for the year is to pay it off completely, you will first need to assess whether your goal is realistic.
+If you have $50,000 in debt and your plan for the year is to pay it off completely, you will first need to assess whether this is realistic.

-If you only make $25,000 a year and do not plan on getting an additional job, receiving a windfall of cash, or robbing a bank, you cannot meet this goal.
+If you only make $25,000 a year and do not plan on getting an additional job, receiving a windfall of cash, or robbing a bank, you cannot reach this goal.

-However, let’s say that your goal is realistic and that you can pay off $50,000 this year.
+However, let’s say that it is realistic and that you can pay off $50,000 this year.

-Without a short term goal, you may have made that $4,000 payment but get frustrated because you don’t think you will ever meet your goal.
+Without a short term milestone, you may have made that $4,000 payment but get frustrated because you don’t think you will ever be debt free.

 If you want to pay off your debt but can’t do so in one year, you can still take advantage of setting intermediate goals.